All listed hostels are handpicked, and reviewed personally by us!

 You might find yourself sleeping in the Ann Frank room, or a room with tulips, Van Gogh, bicycles and even; for any neon-fans, a Red Light District themed room.

-There are a variety of rooms to stay in from privates to shared (and everything in between).
+There are a variety of rooms to stay in from privates to shared with a dorm bed for you (and everything in between).

 It may have you feeling like you’re staying in an Amsterdam hotel cheap, yet seriously cheerful.